 The cardinality for all equivalencies in the table is one-to-one.

-The following was removed from the equivalency table:
+The following members have been added to the equivalency table:

 6 Obtaining the equivalency table

 The equivalency table was released in April 2015 as a technology preview/candidate baseline and has subsequently been maintained according to the release schedules of ICNP and SNOMED CT.
 The baseline release of the equivalency table was released after July 2015, following agreement between ICN and IHTSDO.

 Access within IHTSDO member countries is provided by the Member National Release Centre in each country, via the relevant Member page.
 Affiliates of IHTSDO in non-member countries can access the table through their Member Licensing and Distribution Service (MLDS) account.
 Please contact firstname.lastname@example.org for more information if required.

 The equivalency table is available for download from the ICNP website: